Are we poisoning our patients?

 Subgroup analyses in SAFE study showed a trend (p=0.09) for lower mortality in sepsis with albumin.

-significant reduction in mortality with albumin used for fluid resus in sepsis.
+A systematic review in 2011 in Crit Care Med showed a significant reduction in mortality with albumin used for fluid resus in sepsis.
 Still significant with Boldts studies removed.

 Excellent long term safety record.